software-mansion/react-native-gesture-handler/docs/docs/gestures/pan-gesture.md

 Y coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the window.
 The value is expressed in point units.
 It is recommended to use it instead of [`y`](#y) in cases when the original view can be transformed as an effect of the gesture.

-### `stylusData`

-Object that contains additional information about `stylus`.
-It consists of the following fields:

-- `tiltX` - angle in degrees between the Y-Z plane of the stylus and the screen.
-- `tiltY` - angle in degrees between the X-Z plane of the stylus and the screen.
-- `altitudeAngle` - angle between stylus axis and the X-Y plane of a device screen.
-- `azimuthAngle` - angle between the Y-Z plane and the plane containing both the stylus axis and the Y axis.
-- `pressure` - indicates the normalized pressure of the stylus.

 <BaseEventData />

 ## Example